Ragiri/My_Rpg/README.md

 # My_Rpg
-you need to install CSFML to use the binary
+you need to install CSFML to use the binary and use the command make to create the binary